apache/cloudstack-documentation/source/adminguide/storage.rst

 volume's migration.
 The list also could include primary storages that are mentioned as 'Not suitable'.
 The criteria for which the primary storages are not suitable are:
 -  Storage tag mismatch with the volume.
 -  Doesn't have enough capacity.
-	- Reached its disable threshold
+-  Reached its disable threshold.
 -  Disabled.
-Mismatch in the type of storage such as shared /Local.
+-  Mismatch in the type of storage such as shared /Local.

 Resizing Volumes
 ~~~~~~~~~~~~~~~~